Double Chocolate Veggie Nut Bread (Zucchini, Carrots & Applesauce)

 Ingredients

-2 peeled apples, grated
+2 large peeled apples, grated (use 3 if apples are small)

 3 cups oats (I like Old Fashioned Oats for the chewier texture)